 Are you and your job (or the job you want) a great fit?
-The Activity Interests Assessment has the answers.
-In just a few minutes, you'll discover your preferences in the key behaviours and other factors that influence how well you fit - or will fit - your vocation.
+The Activity Interests assessment has answers.
+In just a few minutes you'll discover what your preferences are for certain key behaviours and other factors that influence how well you and your vocation fit together.

-You could use the report to advance your personal development, to start a conversation with a mentor or coach, as part of your CV to show your incredible potential, or simply as a guide to help you talk about yourself with more confidence.
+You could then use the report to further your own personal development, start a conversation with a mentor or coach, add it to your CV as evidence of your amazing-ness, or just use the data as a guide to help you speak about yourself more confidently.

 We've all been there.
-Feeling obligated to do things we'd rather not do.
-Maybe to follow a fixed routine, or to stick with what we know even as the world changes around us.
+Feeling - or being - obliged to do things we'd rather not.
+Perhaps to follow a fixed routine, or to stay as we are even when the world is changing around us.

-What people like or dislike doing makes a big difference in how they approach their work activities.
-When people like doing something, it's more likely to capture their interest and attention and that they'll be willing to invest time and effort in what they're doing.
-People feel good using their mind and body in this way, whether the activities challenge them or not.
-But when they're deprived of the opportunity to do something they enjoy, people can feel excluded, disappointed, or frustrated.
-Making them do things they don't enjoy can make people resentful of work or of the authority that put them there.
-At best, they do what they have to do, but without enthusiasm or interest, resigned to their situation.
+What people like or don’t like to do makes a big difference to how they approach their on-the-job activities.
+When people enjoy doing something, it’s more likely to engage their interest and attention, and have them willing to put time and effort into what they do.
+It makes people feel good to use their minds and bodies in this way, whether or not the activities challenge them.
+But, when they're denied the opportunity to do something they enjoy, people can feel shut out, disappointed or frustrated.
+Being made to do things they don’t enjoy can make people resent the work, or the authority that put them there.
+At best, they do what they must, but without enthusiasm or interest, resigned to their situation.

-Promana's Activity Interests factors were selected to help you improve your understanding of the activities that attract people (you?) to work and what they'll avoid if they can.
+Promana's Activity Interest factors were selected to help you improve your understanding of the activities that attract people (you?) into work, and, what they will avoid if possible.

 Negotiating